Skip to main content

 How to Access N3C

-• Researchers need to register with N3C researchers can request an N3C Data Enclave account.
+• Researchers need to register with N3C. researchers can request an N3C Data Enclave account.
 Upon approval, researchers will receive an email with directions for signing into their N3C Data Enclave account.

 • Following the directions provided in the account creation email, researchers need to log into the N3C Data Enclave to access their account and resources for learning about using the N3C Data Enclave.
 Having an N3C Data Enclave account does not on its own enable access to the N3C data, however.